 Beautiful Terraced Garden

-Incorporating gardens with your deck can prove to be a challenge in sloping locations.
+Incorporating gardens with your decking can prove to be a challenge in sloping locations.
 In most cases, it’s hard and tricky to plant on steep slopes.
 One way around it is by building beautiful terraced gardens.
-You can create tiered plant boxes along with the steps of the deck.
+You can create tiered plant boxes along with the steps of the decking.

 Things to Remember When Making Decking Ideas for Sloping Garden

 Choosing the right materials for hillside and sloped decking is crucial.
-For elevated decks, you can use traditional wood decking boards.
+For elevated decking, you can use traditional wood decking boards.
 However, you will have to make sure the posts are high-quality.
-But for tiered or multi-level decks, ground contact is unavoidable.
+But for tiered or multi-level decking, ground contact is unavoidable.
 For this reason, you will want to use materials resistant to moisture, moulds, mildew, and insects.
-If you plan to use wood, you will have to go with hardwoods.
+If you plan to use wood, you will have to go with hardwood or pressure treated wood.

 Alternatively, you can use synthetic materials for your decking.
 PVC decking boards offer durability and resistance to common wood issues.
 Another excellent option is composite decking boards.
 Composites have high resistance to weather and warping.
 Unlike PVC, they also look similar to wood.

-Planning permission is also another concern for many homeowners.
-When building slopes on decks, you may or may not need planning permission.
-If the deck is adjacent to the house, does not exceed 30cm in height, does not affect neighbours privacy, and does not occupy 50% of the garden space along with other structures, you won’t likely need a permit.
+Planning permission is another concern for many homeowners.
+When building slopes on decking, you may or may not need planning permission.
+If the decking is adjacent to the house, does not exceed 30cm in height, does not affect neighbours’ privacy, and does not occupy 50% of the garden space along with other structures, you won’t likely need permission.
 However, it’s best to contact your local planning department for more details regarding this matter.